 Addition of two LP-Pan I/Q receivers enable wideband display and decoding of JT-65 signal over

 a 90-KHz bandwidth (see revised diagram, below).
 Full implementation of this will be accomplished in 2011.

 January, 2007 - Update:

-I am building a 144-MHz to 28-MHz transverter to be used with the new SDR-IQ receiver board
+I am building a 144-MHz to 28-MHz transverter to be used with the dual Rx of the K3 feeding two SDR

-producing a 190-KHz wide spectral display.
+producing a 90-KHz wide spectral display.
 New software under development by K1JT called MAP65

 I built a 8877 power amplifier from

 the design of W6PO using the Triode Board by G3SEK.

 I am using a surplus HV power supply running 3700 volt - 710 mA driving with 50w results in 1400 watts RF output from the 8877.

 Prior 144-MHz EME Station Block diagram that had H/V switching.